Digital Simulations for Essential Digital Skills in Prison Learning

 - Extension of professional network to continue development and dissemination of findings

-With this data, we have begun considering the creation of further simulators to aid in teaching and learning and will be looking at the potential to develop a dedicated team to work on this.
+Using the Smartphone Simulator had real value in identifying future simulation tools to create and develop, and we have begun considering the creation of further simulators to aid in teaching and learning, including the potential to develop a dedicated team to work on this.

-For a more in-depth report of the findings, take a look at the project webpage and the project padlet.
-Catch up on the latest in Digital Innovation at Novus.
+For a more in-depth report of the findings, take a look at the project webpage.